We've independently reviewed this article to make sure it's as accurate as we can make it.

 - Unscrew the three screws of the top panel at the back of your washer.
 Lift the panel off.

 - Open the door and remove the bellow spring by placing a flat screwdriver on the loop where the water attaches.

 - Pull back the boot to access the door lock and remove the screws that hold the door lock.

 - Reach inside the washer and lift the door lock assembly.
-Then, disconnect the wires attached to it, remove it.
+Then, disconnect the attached wires and remove the door lock.

-- Test the door lock with a multimeter.
+- Test the door lock with a multimeter and compare the reading to the manufacturer’s recommendations.
 If it’s damaged, please replace it.

 If you’re a visual learner, there are multiple videos on YouTube that can guide you.